Let’s begin by answering a few questions that are typically top of mind when a company begins thinking about onboarding a PEO Broker.

 Offer Better Benefits

-Because PEO’s use economies of scale, they’re able to offer you premium benefits packages at a fraction of the cost.
-These benefits, depending on your specific needs, could include health plans, dental, vision, retirement, life insurance, short-term and long-term disability insurance, flexible spending accounts, AD&D, educational benefits, and more.
+Because PEOs use economies of scale, they’re able to offer you premium benefits packages at a fraction of the cost.
+Depending on your specific needs, these benefits could include health plans, dental, vision, retirement, life insurance, short-term and long-term disability insurance, flexible spending accounts, AD&D, educational benefits, and more.

 Now more than ever employees seek companies that offer competitive benefits.
 In fact, over 15% of employees that are actively looking for new positions rate benefits as a driving factor when making a job change.
 And because PEOs pool the employees from many businesses, you can save up to 40% on your benefits package.
-By offering top-notch benefits you’ll be in a better position to attract desired talent, which ultimately will have a positive effect on your business.
-A winning situation for you and your employees.
+By offering top-notch benefits, you’ll be better positioned to attract desired talent, which will ultimately positively affect your business — a winning situation for you and your employees.

 A PEO is a co-employer in the best possible way.
 They share the liability for employment management, income tax reporting, payroll, regulatory compliance, etc. In essence, they manage your backroom HR functions and not your everyday business.
 As the business owner, you remain in complete control of managing the company and its employees.

 To illustrate co-employment, think of it as a way to gain the extra headcount you need at a lower cost than if you employed HR, payroll, etc. employees.
 In this arrangement, they handle burdensome administrative tasks.
 This provides you with the freedom to actually run your business, instead of being buried under time-consuming paperwork